higherbar-ai/py-surveydata/README.rst

 #.
 Synchronize data between the survey platform and the storage system(s) to ensure that
    data in storage is fully up-to-date
 #.
 Load data and/or attachments via the survey platform and storage API's
+#.
+Optionally: Save processed data and then, later, load it back again, for cases where ingestion and processing tasks
+   are separated from actual analysis or use.

 (When using a static data export for storage, via a class like ``SurveyCTOExportStorage``, the *synchronize* step is skipped, but otherwise everything is the same.)